stephenlb/badger/readme.md

 Voice capture technology is here and it's so good.
 How good?
-The [Spoken SDK](https://github.com/stephenlb/spoken) can understand your voice 109% better than the human ear.
+The [Spoken SDK](https://github.com/stephenlb/spoken) can understand your voice 109% of the human ear can gather.
 You can control apps using your voice.
 This makes apps easier to use when driving or when impaired visually.